 - In a medium bowl, whisk together the flour, baking soda, ginger, cinnamon, cloves and salt.

-- Add the dry ingredients to the wet ingredients and stir until combined.
+- Add the dry ingredients to the wet ingredients and mix until combined.
 Gather the dough into a ball and cover with plastic wrap.
 Transfer the dough to the refrigerator and chill for at least 1 ½ hours.

 - Preheat the oven to 350°F. Line two baking sheets with parchment paper and set aside.